SolaceSamples/solace-samples-semp/docs/_tutorials/java-client.md

 ### Initializing the SEMP API

 Before sending any commands, you must initialize the client library.
 There is a close relationship between the tags used in the SEMP specification and the SEMP client library classes offered.
-Each tag, like `msgVpn`, is compiled into a class in the `io.swagger.client.api` package.
+Each tag, like `msgVpn`, is compiled into a class in the `com.solace.labs.sempclient.samplelib.api` package.
 Because of this, you have the option to work with the full SEMP API or subsets as controlled by the tags in the SEMP specification.
 You should determine which tag best fits your use case and use this client API class.
 For this introduction, we will use the `msgVpn` tag and the `MsgVpnApi` class because configuring a Solace message router message-VPN is a very common task in a dev-ops workflow.

 Before you can send any commands to the Solace message router, you need an instance of the SEMP API.
 The following code shows you how to create such an instance and set the SEMP username and password.
 This will connect over HTTP.

 ```
-import io.swagger.client.ApiClient;
+import com.solace.labs.sempclient.samplelib.ApiClient;
-import io.swagger.client.api.MsgVpnApi;
+import com.solace.labs.sempclient.samplelib.api.MsgVpnApi;

 ApiClient thisClient = new ApiClient();
 thisClient.setBasePath("http://solacevmr:8080/SEMP/v2/config");